palexey2006/Computer-vision-projects/Object-detection/Readme.md

 ## Directory Structure
 ## YOLOv1_Model.py:
-Contains the core implementation of the YOLOv1 model for object detection using PyTorch.
+Contains the core implementation of the YOLOv1 model for object detection using PyTorch from scratch

 ## Intersection_over_Union.py:
 Script to compute the IoU metric, used to evaluate the accuracy of predicted bounding boxes.